FHIR/vscode-fsh/README.md

 ## Tasks

-The extension provides two custom tasks, one to run SUSHI on the current workspace, the second runs the FHIR validator on the FSH generated resources.
+The extension provides two custom tasks, one to run SUSHI on the current workspace, the other to run the FHIR validator on the FSH generated resources.

 ### Run SUSHI
 ![FSH Run SUSHI Task](images/docs/fsh-run-sushi-task.gif)